leperas/Multi-Angle-Mie-Droplet-Sizing/README.txt

 ----------------
 VERSIONS and BRANCHES

 -- master: This is the repository you want; there may be many other branches but Master should contain the latest working version of everything, EXCEPT you must download the scattering coeffcient database files separately and unzip them into the ./multi_angle_mie_sizing/database_files directory.
-I will keep a copy of any databases I generate updated in the download section.
+I will keep a copy of any databases I generate updated on my Google+ Drive.
 These are NOT part of the Repo.
 Installation instructions are found in README.install.

 -- Version 1 - Tag: dissertation